-• BIO-WEST support: Year 1: \$125,000, Year 2: \$125,000
+- BIO-WEST support: Year 1: \$125,000, Year 2: \$125,000

+- FWS support: TBD

+- Total: TBD

 Benefit to the Refugia: Successful captive holding and propagation is key for a functional captive assurance population.
 This research will gather additional knowledge on preferred wild habitat conditions to inform refugia conditions and encourage propagation in a captive setting.